There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

-The frozen water can act as large blocks of ice which can help coolers stay cold for some time.
+The ice bottles can act as large blocks of ice which can help coolers stay cold for some time.
 On the flip side, this can mean they take a while to freeze in the first place and should be placed in the freezer at least 48 hours before leaving.

 Just remember not to freeze all your water though, as you may need it in a pinch and frozen water bottles can take a while to defrost.

 It’s important to remember to wash your hands before and after handling food.
 Bottled water can be used for this, or a nearby stream if the water is safe.